Stunning photographic exhibition, a window on medical research

 The captivating nature of Stem Cell Stories has gathered significant media interest, including the closing credits of the ABC 7:30 Report in Adelaide and an 8-page feature spread in the December 2014 issue of Cosmos magazine.

 The exhibition of 24 large-format prints was commissioned to stimulate public thought on the potential for stem cell treatments to repair damaged and diseased cells in the body, says Dr Michael O’Connor from the UWS School of Medicine.

-“There was a real need for the community to engage in the discussion around stem cell research or ‘regenerative medicine’ in a deeper and more meaningful way,” says Dr O’Connor, who is also Vice President of the Australasian Society for Stem Cell Research (ASSCR).
+“There was a real need to engage with the community in a deeper and more meaningful way, on discussions around stem cell research and regenerative medicine,” says Dr O’Connor, who established the Stem Cell Stories exhibition as Vice President of the Australasian Society for Stem Cell Research (ASSCR).